-The user fields of each profile will then be listed in the available columns of the Database Explorer.
-The column corresponding to a user field could thus be made visible and searches could be performed on the user field values.
+The user fields of each profile can then be displayed as columns in the Database Explorer.
+Searches could be performed on the metadata values.
 The name of the user field appears as heading of the column in the Database Explorer.

 A logsheet profile is created from the Logsheet Profiles tab.
 A profile is selected for logsheet user fields and/or a profile is selected for log metadata.
-A name is given to the logsheet profile.